Imageomics/Imageomics-guide/docs/wiki-guide/The-GitHub-Pull-Request-(PR)-Guide.md

 /// caption
 ///

-> * Select Comment: Provide general feedback on the changes without explicitly approving or rejecting them.
+- Select Comment: Provide general feedback on the changes without explicitly approving or rejecting them.
-> * Select Approve: Indicate that you’ve reviewed the changes and approve them for merging.
+- Select Approve: Indicate that you’ve reviewed the changes and approve them for merging.
 A common comment for simple approvals is "LGTM" (Looks Good to Me).
-> * Select Request changes: Provide feedback indicating that revisions are needed before the changes can be approved.
+- Select Request changes: Provide feedback indicating that revisions are needed before the changes can be approved.

-### 2.11 Click Submit review.
+### 2.11 Click Submit review
 Current review round is done; this publishes your comments and suggestions.
 Then the PR can either be merged or updated (depending on approval or comments).
 We generally expect that whoever submits the PR will merge once all feedback has been incorporated or otherwise addressed.

 ## **3. Responding to a Pull Request Review**